SOX Compliance Includes Cybersecurity - Let Cymulate Help You To Navigate The Waters

 SOX ensures the validity of financial records and protection against disclosure of confidential information.
 To remain SOX compliant, organizations must have effective security controls in place to ensure the confidentiality, integrity, and availability of their financial data.
 All financial data must be accurate and protected against modifications, as well as internal and external loss.
 Moreover, financial information must be made available to the SEC as well as the public.
 Continuous availability and disaster recovery are crucial for SOX compliance.

 Compliance is a complicated and ongoing process.
 Cymulate assists organizations with their SOX compliance while reducing their SOX management costs.

 Since Cymulate’s assessment platform conducts on-demand simulations delivering immediate results, it provides a full picture of an organization’s security posture thus helping with SOX compliance.
 The platform allows organizations (and their CISOs) to intelligently implement fixes to mitigate vulnerabilities in their internal controls to prevent SEC repercussions.
 These capabilities are also valuable for meeting the upcoming cybersecurity provisions as formulated in the new bill.

 Want to find out how Cymulate can help your organization with SOX compliance?
 Do you want to know if your security posture truly holds up?
-If yes, sign up for our FREE assessment without any obligation.
+If yes, download this whitepaper here or sign up for a free trial without any obligation.
 See for yourself how Cymulate’s automated platform will simulate continuous attacks on different vectors to locate vulnerabilities which allows you to mitigate issues to remain SOX compliant.